 Yes.
 The freezer.

-The freezer kept my wood from drying while I waited for the weather to cool enough to make outdoor projects a reasonable pursuit.
+The freezer kept my wood from drying (and hardening) while I waited for the weather to cool enough to make outdoor projects a reasonable pursuit.

 When I started back to work, I designed my actual spoons.
-Using paper and scissors, then transferring the design onto the wood.
+First using paper and scissors, then transferring the design onto the wood.

 Then I carefully used a saw to begin roughing out my design:

 When I had a spoon shape, I began using a spoon gouge to start making the dip in the spoon’s bowl: